IanGurland/WeatherRouter/README.md

-# This README is not complete (will be updated within 24hrs).
+# This README is not complete (will be updated within 3 days).
 This project was reuploaded from a private repository with permission from professor.
 It is the work of four students: Ian Gurland, Naveen Sharma, Anoop Manjal, and Joe Pate.

 # WeatherRouter